mauriziospaccialbelli/MakeRoll/README.md

 **ENGLISH** / [ITALIANO](README(IT).md)

-Support the 3D ingegno project "born to be free" by [Patreon](https://www.patreon.com/3Dingegno) or [Liberapay](https://it.liberapay.com/3Dingegno/)
+Support the 3Dingegno project "born to be free" by [Patreon](https://www.patreon.com/3Dingegno) or [Liberapay](https://it.liberapay.com/3Dingegno/)

 **MakeRoll** is a universal, easy and adjustable system for scrolling spool in 3d printing fff/fdm.